An Experimental Study of Class Imbalance in Federated Learning: Experiments

 \section{Experiments}

 We adopt FedAvg~\cite{BrendanMcMahan2017} algorithm to train a convolution neural networks (CNN) as the global model for each dataset.
 As MNIST, FEMNIST and CIFAR10 are all image datasets, we use the same CNN structure setting for all cases -- two convolutional layers followed by two dense layers.
-At each round of training, 10 out of 100 clients are randomly selected to participate.
+At each round of training, 10 out of 100 clients are randomly selected to participate~\cite{Sarkar2020}.
 SGD is used in the local training as the optimizer with local learning rate equal to $0.1$.
-The server's learning rate is set to $1.0$.
+The server's learning rate is set to $1.0$ following the recommended value of TensorFlow Federated framework.
 Each global model is trained for 50 iterations with 5 local epochs every iteration at a batch size of 128.
 All three datasets can converge with this setting in scenario 1.
-In our experiment, the whole training process is repeated three times to get an average result.
+In our experiment, the whole training process is repeated 15 times to get an average result.
+As a class imbalance problem, we add F1-Score as an implement metrics to the overall accuracy to measure the model performance.